 If that’s a major concern, consider switching up your niche (like a lateral move doing the same work in a different industry — something like market research for manufacturing instead of market research for healthcare.)

-You can also do what I did and get into a different skill set for the same industry —something like moving from supply chain in the manufacturing to writing and marketing for the same types of companies.
-I personally went into B2B content marketing in my field.
+You can also do what I did and get into a different skill set for the same industry — something like moving from supply chain in the manufacturing to writing and marketing for the same types of companies.
+I personally went from analysis and project management into B2B content marketing in my field.
 It worked out really well and I have little to no competition since I’m so specialized.